Skip to content

 Met Office information

-The National severe weather warnings page provides detailed information and navigates the user to other useful information provides detailed information.
+The National severe weather warnings page provides detailed information and navigates the user to other useful information which provides detailed information.
 The Weather Observation Website (WOW) is a hub for UK weather observations.
 This service allows anyone to submit their own weather data, anywhere in the world.
 These observations are a source of real-time information.

 Your local media